 We highly recommend that if someone makes a comment about you, that you respond to it with your own comment immediately.
 There are Trolls out there (and sadly, on our blogs) that like to target others.
 The best defense is for YOU to respond to them promptly, either as a Comment, or if it’s a bigger issue, as a Letter to the Editor.

 If you criticize the blog or its hard-working staff in a comment or other public forum, yours will likely not get approved.
-Mean people suck and we don’t want them playing in our sandbox.
+Mean people suck and we don’t want them playing in our sandbox – so please find somewhere else to troll!

-Specifically, we will delete posts at anytime that we believe are libelous, defamatory, racist, sexist, abusive, harassing, threatening, hate speech, profane, pornographic, offensive, false, misleading, totally off-topic, troll-like, or which otherwise violates or encourages others to violate a sense of decorum and civility or any law, including intellectual property laws; or “spam,” i.e., an attempt to advertise, solicit, or otherwise promote goods and services.
+We will delete posts at anytime that we believe are…libelous, defamatory, racist, sexist, abusive, harassing, threatening, hate speech (or affiliated with any “hate-filled” person or organization), profane, pornographic, offensive, false, misleading, totally off-topic, troll-like, or which otherwise violates or encourages others to violate a sense of decorum and civility or any law, including intellectual property laws; or “spam,” i.e., an attempt to advertise, solicit, or otherwise promote goods and services.

 We may use Your Content, including Comments, in a number of different ways, including publicly displaying it, reformatting it, incorporating it into advertisements and other works, creating derivative works from it (including in different mediums), promoting it, distributing it, and allowing others to do the same in connection with their own websites and media platforms (“Other Media”).
 As such, you hereby irrevocably grant us worldwide, non-exclusive, royalty-free, sublicensable, transferable rights to use Your Content for any purpose.
 You also irrevocably grant the users of the Site and any Other Media the right to access Your Content in connection with their use of the Site and any Other Media.